numerai/example-scripts/signals/alphavantage/README.md

 ### Feature Generation

-- Since Alpha vantage has differnet types of data resolutions, this script uses **weekly data** (OHLC) to generate features.
+- Since Alpha vantage has different types of data resolutions, this script uses **weekly data** (OHLC) to generate features.
 - Some features are `simple moveing average` and `exponential moving average` of periods `[2, 5, 21, 50, 200]`.